 4. Start a zine and sell digital subscriptions

-If you’re looking for a side gig that provides a lot of room for growth and comparatively quick returns, freelancing might be for you.
+If you’re looking for a side gig from home that provides a lot of room for growth and comparatively quick returns, freelancing might be for you.
 While freelancing does require you to trade time for money directly, the path to revenue is more straightforward than waiting for a product to pick up traction.

 Some young entrepreneurs even start freelancing while in school.
-Services like tutoring and exam prep are so popular in universities among student freelancers that the test-prep market is now worth $24 billion.
+Services like tutoring and exam prep are so popular in universities among student freelancers that the test-prep market is worth $24 billion.
 Some students even sell their own study material and lecture notes or teach English.

-6. Teach an online course
+6. Teach an online courses

-The beauty of teaching an online course is that the subject of your course is limited only by your own knowledge and imagination.
+The beauty of teaching online is that the subject of your course is limited only by your own knowledge and imagination.
 Are you an expert on the history of the Roman Empire?
 Teach that!
-Have experience beekeeping?
+Have experience in graphic design?
 Share what you know!

 7. Start a blog

 Blogging is one of the most popular side hustles because it can be done from just about anywhere.
-With just a laptop and a Wi-Fi connection, any location can be turned into your personal publishing den.

-Blogging may not be profitable right away, but for aspiring writers looking to build up a personal brand, audience, and portfolio, a blog goes a long way in advancing your career.
+With just a laptop and a WiFi connection, any location can be turned into your personal publishing den.
+It may not be profitable right away, but for bloggers looking to build up a personal brand, audience, and portfolio, a blog goes a long way in advancing your career.

 In fact, one of the most interesting things about blogging is the roundabout way it may benefit your current career—sharing your work can show employers and hiring managers how you think about problems and what projects you’ve worked on.
-Getting this knowledge down can help you get discovered or stand out from a barrage of resumes if you decide to apply to a new role.
+Getting this knowledge down can help you get discovered or stand out from a barrage of résumés if you decide to apply to a new role.